By Shirley Wandera & Ian Kiptoo

 Government representatives from the County Government of Mombasa reiterated their commitment to the preservation of the coastal environment.
 Mr. Mohamed Osman, the CECM for Tourism, Culture, and Trade, expressed his pleasure at seeing youth involved in beach cleaning activities, emphasizing the city's aspiration to be a reputable tourist attraction.

-The Blue Economy Innovation and Investment Summit serves as a reminder of the interconnectedness of economic development, environmental conservation, and human well-being.
+The Blue Economy Innovation and Investment Summit is a reminder of the interconnectedness of economic development, environmental conservation, and human well-being.
 Healthy oceans support various sectors like fisheries, tourism, and transportation, making the blue economy central to Kenya's growth and development.

 Beach cleanups are integral to the blue economy, as they protect the coastal environment and its biodiversity, attracting tourists and creating economic opportunities for local communities.
 Clean coastlines also support sustainable fishing practices, essential for the livelihoods of many residents.

-Mombasa's future is intrinsically linked to its coastline and responsible resource utilization.
-Through actions like biking, beach cleanups, and collaboration among various stakeholders, the community is taking significant steps toward a more sustainable future that harmoniously balances economic growth and environmental conservation within the blue economy.
-The Blue Economy Innovation and Investment Summit will continue with various activities, culminating in the grand finale summit on 3rd November.
+The Blue Economy Investment and Innovation Summit 2023 highlighted Mombasa's link to its ocean and responsible resource utilization.
+Through actions like biking, beach cleanups, and collaboration among various stakeholders.
+Sote Hub and partners are taking significant steps toward a more sustainable future that harmoniously balances economic growth and environmental conservation within the blue economy.
+The summit included more activities and side events, culminating with a grand finale being a gala dinner on 3rd November.